OpenBroadcastSystems/ptpmeasure/README.md

 # ptpmeasure: A measurement tool for PTP/ST 2110/ST 2022-6

 ptpmeasure is a simple tool to sanity-check ST 2110/2022-6 streams and make measurements relative to PTP.
-It has minimal dependencies and allows for multi-day measurements without the need to create large packet and unwieldy packet captures.
+It has minimal dependencies and allows for multi-day measurements without the need to create large and unwieldy packet captures.
 Nor does it require many dependencies.

 ## Getting Started